The Quil Compiler¶

 PRAGMA commands embedded in the Quil

-The pyQuil compiler interface is under construction, and some of the
+The interface to the Quil compiler from pyQuil is under construction, and some of the

 The compiler can be circumvented in user-specified regions.
 The start of such a region is denoted by